-By-election results 2019: LDF's Mani C Kappan wins Pala constituency by over 2000 votes
+By-election results 2019: BJP wins Hamirpur and Badharghat seats; Pala goes to LDF

 New Delhi, Sep 27: The counting of the votes for the assembly bypolls in Chhattisgarh's Dantewada, Tripura's Badharghat, Kerala's Pala, UP's Hamirpur assembly constituencies began at 8 am.
-The results will be declared later in the day.

 The polling was conducted on September 23.
 With the results kicking in, Left Democratic Front's Mani C Kappan has won Kerala's Pala legislative assembly constituency by-elections by over 2000 votes against UDF's Jose Tom.

 Kerala: Pala